nodesman/couchbase-mobile-portal/md-docs/ready/training/12-scale.md

 ### Try it out

 1. Log on VM5 (sync-gateway).
+1. cd to `deploy/` folder
-2. Run the Sync Gateway install script passing the IP of VM1 where Couchbase Server is running.
+1. Run the Sync Gateway install script passing the IP of VM1 where Couchbase Server is running.

     ```bash
     sudo ./install_sync_gateway.sh VM1
     ```

-3. Log on VM4 (nginx).
+1. Log on VM4 (nginx).
-4. Run the NGINX install script passing the IP of VM2, VM3 and VM4 where the Sync Gateway instances are running.
+1. Run the NGINX install script passing the IP of VM2, VM3 and VM4 where the Sync Gateway instances are running.

     ```bash
     sudo ./configure_nginx.sh VM2 VM3 VM5
     ```

-5. Monitor the NGINX operations in real-time.
+1. Monitor the NGINX operations in real-time.

     ```bash
     tail -f /var/log/nginx/access_log
     ```

-6. Send a `/{db}/_all_docs` request with the **user1/password** credentials to http://VM4_IP:8000.
+1. Send a `/{db}/_all_docs` request with the **user1/password** credentials to http://VM4_IP:8000.
 The Sync Gateway logs will print this operation.

     ![](https://cl.ly/392N2E2K0J0T/image76.gif)